Cassio-Lima/Phosphoproteomics_course_Jaboticabal-2022/index.md

 Both programs with their graphical user interfaces (GUI) are only currently available for Windows Operating Systems, althougth MaxQuant can run in UNIX enviroment with assistance of Mono.

+## List of confirmed attendees

+A list of all confirmed attendees and their emails for contact can be found [here]https://cassio-lima.github.io/Phosphoproteomics_course_Jaboticabal-2022/Confirmed_attendees

 ## Contributing & QA